ParchmentMC/Website/docs/mappings.md

       ```

     - If a new paragraph in the _compiled javadoc_ is desired, use the `<p>` tag on empty lines.
 This is up to the writer's
       choice and not enforced.
-Stay consistient with nearby existing documentation.
+Stay consistent with nearby existing documentation.
       - {:.small-text} _Example:_

       ```java